banq/jivejdon/readme.md

 ```

 if clone error, please remove all downloaded files in Maven local repository and try "mvn clean install -U" again, or clone from https://gitee.com/banqjdon/jivejdon

+if Unable to download com.jdon dependency, Pls. replace en.jdon.com with cdn.jdon.com in pom.xml

 if mvn compile error, please configure your mirror Maven center repository.